lando/lando/docs/config/proxy.md

 ### Wildcard domains

-If a service is able to listen to multiple domain names following a common pattern you can use the `*` wildcard character to match any amount of alphanumeric characters and hyphens/dashes (`-`).
+If a service is able to listen to multiple domain names following a common pattern, you can use the `*` wildcard character to match any amount of alphanumeric characters and hyphens/dashes (`-`).

-To match `site1.myapp.lndo.site` and `site2.myapp.lndo.site` you can for example use `*.myapp.lndo.site` or `*.*.lndo.site`.
+To match `site1.myapp.lndo.site` and `site2.myapp.lndo.site`, you can, for example, use `*.myapp.lndo.site` or `*.*.lndo.site`.

-::: tip Wildcard domains need to be encapsulated in quotations If you are using a wildcard domain you will need to write it as `"*.myapp.lndo.site"` and not `*.myapp.lndo.site` due to the way `yaml` parses files.
-If you do not do this you should expect a `yaml` parse error.
+::: tip Wildcard domains need to be encapsulated in quotations If you are using a wildcard domain, you will need to write it as `"*.myapp.lndo.site"` and not `*.myapp.lndo.site` due to the way `yaml` parses files.
+If you do not do this, you should expect a `yaml` parse error.
 :::

 ```yaml